Employer Insights

 Example: An employee may be hired to work a 45-hour workweek (called “straight time”) for a weekly salary of $405.
 In this instance the regular rate is obtained by dividing the $405 straight-time salary by 45 hours, resulting in a regular hourly rate of $9.00.
 The employee’s overtime rate is then calculated as $13.50 per hour ($9.00 straight time hourly rate and $4.50 extra hourly pay) and the employee should get $13.50 for 5 hours a week.

-Executive, administrative, and professional employees are exempt from overtime requirements under New York Overtime law.
-In order to determine if an employee falls into one of these categories, they must meet a salary level test, as well as certain requirements.
+Executive, administrative, and professional (EAP) employees are exempt from overtime requirements under New York Overtime law.
+In order to determine if an employee falls into one of these categories, they must meet a salary level test or one of the other exemption requirements below.

 Executive Exemption